 Pets, snakes and predators don’t become infected and can’t spread the hantavirus infection to people or other animals.
 In North America, there is no evidence that the disease (HPS) spreads from one person to another.

 Four kinds of rodents are known to carry the virus, according to the Center for Disease Control & Prevention (CDC), however only the Deer mouse is found in Washington State.
 Deer mice live in all parts of Washington but mainly in rural areas.
-The mice pass the virus to each other so that some portion of the population is usually infected without showing symptoms.
 In Washington, of more than 1,100 Deer mice tested, about 14% had the Sin Nombre form of the virus.